NicOudart/PyBWE/docs/unit_integration_tests.md

 ### Modelling functions

-For the modelling functions PyBWE.burg, PyPBWE.polar_burg and PySSBWE.statespace_model, we follow this strategy:
+For the modelling functions PyBWE.burg, PyBWE.mcov, PyPBWE.polar_burg and PySSBWE.statespace_model, we follow this strategy:

 * Check the error messages if the input order for the model is too high or too low.